 Creating Buyer Personas to Push Your Content Strategy Forward

-Many small business owners are revamping their content marketing strategy this year, and while there are lots of different ways to alter your strategy and stay safe being discussed amongst the Webmaster and SEO community, one of my favorites is by creating buyer personas.
+Many small business owners are changing their content marketing strategy this year.
+And while the Webmaster and SEO community discusses many ways to alter your strategy and stay safe, one of my favorites is creating buyer personas.

 Why Content Goes Viral: What Analyzing 100 Million Articles Taught Us